 If I’m having a shit day and she spills her glass, I don’t jump down her throat.
 Instead we shrug and say, “sometimes things spill”.

 Changing MY attitude made a huge difference in changing hers.
-Since I’ve made the effort, I’ve heard her murmur things like “aww man” and “oh jiminy” and then we laugh- situation diffused.
+Since I’ve made the effort, I’ve heard her murmur things like “aww man” and “oh jimminy” and then we laugh- situation diffused.

-It’s not easy to look at out own personal behaviours but our kids are versions of us so….
+It’s not easy to look at our own personal behaviors but our kids are versions of us so….

 Give Your Kids Freedom To Choose

 The small things like what they wear to the grocery store or playgroup don’t matter.
 At all.
 Kids want to feel like they have control too.

 So, let them wear the damn cape.
 The sandals in the rain.
 And the skirt as a shirt.
 If that’s all it takes to avoid a meltdown, why fight them?

 Likewise, give them choices!

 Instead of forcing them to eat something, ask what they want (within reason).
 Or give two options and let them choose.
 But give them to freedom to have an opinion.